MicrosoftDocs/VBA-Docs/api/Excel.Top.md

 _expression_.**Top**

 _expression_ Required.
 An expression that returns one of the above objects.
 Top property as it applies to the  **AxisTitle**,  **ChartArea**,  **ChartTitle**,  **DataLabel**,  **DataSheet**,  **DisplayUnitLabel**,  **Legend**, and  **PlotArea** objects.
 The distance from the top edge of the object to the top of row 1 (on a datasheet) or the top of the chart area (on a chart).
 Read/write Double.
 _expression_.**Top**
 _expression_ Required.
 An expression that returns one of the above objects.
 Top property as it applies to the  **Axis**,  **LegendEntry**, and  **LegendKey** objects.
 The distance from the top edge of the object to the top of row 1 (on a datasheet) or the top of the chart area (on a chart).
 Read-only Double.
 _expression_.**Top**
 _expression_ Required.
 An expression that returns one of the above objects.
 Top property as it applies to the  **Chart** object.
 The distance from the top edge of the object to the top of row 1 (on a datasheet) or the top of the chart area (on a chart).
-Read/write Variant.
+Read/write **Variant**.
 _expression_.**Top**
 _expression_ Required.
 An expression that returns one of the above objects.

 ## Example